tc39/notes/es7/2017-01/jan-26.md

 DE: We have them all over the place

-JL: it doesn't come up in practice much
+JLZ: it doesn't come up in practice much

 DH: What I mean is more, look at real code and see... put yourself in the position of the person writing the code and imagine refactoring scenarios.
 Put yourself directly in the drivers seat of the code.